zarialevi/ClassifyingMusic/README.md

 # Project Scope
 For this project, a classification system was built to identify and arrange music by sub-genre.

-Currently, Spotify has functionality to do ....
+Currently, Spotify has great functionality to recommend songs to its users.
+You can

-Allowing for more flexibility in how music is stred will ...
-Music streaming services have revolutionised how we consume music The services come with numerous perks, most notably instantaneuos access to music, without having to have it stored on your device.
+Music streaming services have revolutionised how we consume music.
+The services come with numerous perks, most notably instantaneuos access to music, without having to have it stored on your device.

-However this problem comes at a price: the lack of ownership of music.
-Lack of control of how this music is organised
+However this problem comes at a price, we increasingly own less and less of the music we listen to.
+For most, this may not be a problem, but the lack of control of how this music is organised

 Music is often generealise into wider genres, for ease of access and storage.
-These immutable labels, pre-determined by Spotify, can range from spookily accurate
+These immutable labels, pre-determined by Spotify,
-Non-Western genres feel this the most
+Non-Western genres feel this the most, and are often over-generalised

-Chose reggae, for domain and large data selection, but also apppicable to rising number of distinct genres in UK music scene.
+Reggae was chosen as my parent genre, and I identified three sub-genres which the data will be split between.
+This genre was chosen because of a good domain knowledge on my part, and because a large dataset could be collated, although this process could easily be replicated with another parent genre and sub-genres.

 # Repository Files